|

 | Reference | Source/Provider |

-| Photos of the Howie Machine Gun Carrier (Vehicle at Ft.
+| Howie Machine Gun Carrier Photos (Vehicle at Ft.
 Benning, Georgia USA) | Lee Dager - Georgia, USA |

-| Photos of the Howie Machine Gun Carrier | David Haugh - Oregon, USA |
+| Howie Machine Gun Carrier Photos | Compiled by David Haugh - Content Editor |

 References Available